Restorative Dentistry – Eugene, OR

 - Same-Day Emergency Dental Appointments

 While traditional cavity fillings are made from dark metal amalgam and stand out when you smile, tooth-colored fillings are – as the name implies – designed to blend in seamlessly with your pearly whites.
-They’re made from composite resin, a putty-like material that can be shaded to match the color of your enamel.
+They’re made from composite resin, a putty-like material that can be shaded to match the color of your tooth enamel.
 Unlike metal, the resin can chemically bond with your tooth, which means we don’t need to remove as much – or any – natural tooth structure in order to place the filling.
 Ultimately, tooth-colored fillings are the healthier and cosmetically superior way to repair decayed teeth.

 A dental crown is a treatment provided to help restore teeth affected by damage.
 It is a cap-like restoration that is designed to encase the entire visible surface of the affected tooth.
 It works to hold the damaged tooth together, preventing further damage and infection, while also restoring its strength so that it can function normally.